 Addressing Climate Change

-CAMP4W - Climate Adaptation Master Plan for Water
+Metropolitan's CAMP4W (Climate Adaptation Master Plan for Water) logo

 Extreme weather conditions in recent years - abruptly swinging the state from periods of severe and extended drought to record-setting wet seasons - have presented Southern Californians with an unsettling preview of the challenges ahead.
 There is no question that climate change is here and putting mounting pressure on the year-to-year management of our available water resources.
 To ensure the continued reliability of water supplies for the communities we serve, Metropolitan is developing our Climate Adaptation Master Plan for Water.
 This comprehensive effort will provide the roadmap that will guide our future capital investments and business model as we confront our new climate reality in the years and decades ahead.